Now is the ideal time to get your affairs in order for the coming fire season.

 • Liability cover

-• Fire extinguishing cover
+• Fire-extinguishing-cost cover

 • Fire insurance for your assets